 In the mouse study, researchers from the NYU Langone Medical Center and Perlmutter Cancer Center in New York showed that the targeted agents known as mTOR inhibitors block chemotherapy-induced damage to the ovaries that causes infertility.

-Mice treated with mTOR inhibitors in combination with chemotherapy also had far more offspring than mice that received chemotherapy alone, the study team reported March 7 in the Proceedings of the National Academy of Sciences.
+Mice treated with mTOR inhibitors and chemotherapy also had far more offspring than mice treated only with chemotherapy, the study team reported March 7 in the Proceedings of the National Academy of Sciences.

 There are currently several options to help women of reproductive age who are undergoing ovary-damaging chemotherapy treatment maintain the possibility of having children.
 They include two drugs, goserelin (Zoladex®) and leuprolide (Lupron®), which temporarily shut down the ovaries to protect them during chemotherapy.
 The other option is oocyte (egg) or embryo cryopreservation, in which eggs are retrieved and either frozen for future fertilization or fertilized outside of the womb and frozen as embryos for future implantation.

 But both options have limitations and they’re not appropriate for many girls or women, explained the study’s lead investigator, Kara Goldman, M.D., of the NYU Langone Fertility Center.
 A drug that helps to spare the ovaries from chemotherapy would be a welcome alternative or complement to these other options, Dr. Goldman said.

 Three mTOR inhibitors are already approved for clinical use, and drugs in this class are being tested for other cancer indications, she continued, making them “uniquely positioned” to move ahead eventually into clinical trials as a fertility-preserving treatment.